 Recommended Read: The Ultimate Guide of Things to Do at Park City, Utah

 Like several Utahans and out-of-towners, many fly (or in your case driving your RV) south during Utah’s winters.
-From visiting Utah’s Mighty 5—Arches, Canyonlands, Capitol Reef, Bryce Canyon, and Zion National Parks—to golfing in St. George and visiting the only place in the U.S. where four states meet, Southern Utah will keep you entertained for weeks.
+From visiting Utah’s Mighty 5—Arches, Canyonlands, Capitol Reef, Bryce Canyon, and Zion National Parks (some of the best natural canyons in the United States)—to golfing in St. George and visiting the only place in the U.S. where four states meet, Southern Utah will keep you entertained for weeks.

 Once you’ve devised your game plan of what to do, it’s time to decide where you’ll stay.
 Each national park has on-site, RV-friendly sites, but many are unserviced sites.
 So if you don’t want to rough it while RV camping, each national park also has nearby RV parks, like Ruby’s Inn RV Park & Campground near Bryce Canyon and Moab Valley RV Resort & Campground near Arches.
 The latter is also near the Four Corners area, as is Blue Mountain RV and Trading, offering full hookups, pet-walking areas, and scenic views.
 In the deserts of St. George, stay at the pet-friendly St. George RV Park where they offer Wi-Fi, cable, water and amp hookups, and shady areas.
 This park is close to attractions like Tuacahn and Zion National Park, as well as many restaurants.